 Money isn’t the reason we all pull on our polo shirts and rock up to take charge of 10 or more kids each week, of course.
 The reward comes from the love of the game, and the joy in helping a group of players come together, improve their skills and enjoy their sport is more than enough, or we wouldn’t be doing it.
 Any money that finds its way into your pocket at the end of it is purely a bonus.

-But when one coach mentioned in passing this week that they were receiving $10,000 this year as head netball coach of a football-netball club, it did get us thinking about the financial side of coaching the game.
+But when one coach mentioned in passing that they were receiving $10,000 per year as head netball coach of a football-netball club, it did get us thinking about the financial side of coaching the game.

 HAVEN’T SUBSCRIBED YET?
 JOIN NOW TO ACCESS ALL OF OUR DRILLS!